 Our Monmouth County divorce firm works with people facing some of life's biggest challenges.
-Our attorneys are adept at taking on highly contested, emotional divorce cases, helping you to understand all of New Jersey divorce laws.
-We work tirelessly to achieve positive results for our clients.
-For instance, we represent clients facing complex financial situations, challenging child custody issues and more.
+Our attorneys are adept at taking on highly contested, emotional divorce cases, helping you to understand all of New Jersey's divorce laws.

 Beginning with grounds for divorce, we handle all aspects of the divorce process.
 From uncontested divorce cases to highly contested high-asset divorce cases, we can effectively address every issue, including:

 - The distribution of marital property: How your marital property is distributed in divorce will greatly impact your finances.
 We will work diligently to protect your rights.

 - Child custody and visitation: We strive to create workable parenting time schedules that are in a child's best interests.

 - Child support issues: Our lawyers fully understand the child support laws and how they apply to your situation.